 Walking tours are free

 I also like to do walking tours for as cheap as possible.
-Luckily most European cities have them and the are usually little to no cost, besides tip at the end.
-I chose Sandeman’s Free Prague tour (http://www.neweuropetours.eu/).
+Luckily most European cities have them and they are usually little to no cost, besides tip at the end.
+I chose Sandeman’s Free Prague tour (https://www.neweuropetours.eu/).
 I like Sandeman’s free tours because they are located in most cities, and all their tour guides know a lot about they city regardless of how long they’ve lived there and they’re always friendly and down to earth.

 They take you through several areas you can easily see by yourself, like Old Town Square and the Astronomical Clock, but the tour guide always tells stories to go along with the site.
 My favorite stop on the tour was the Jewish Quarter of the city and the Old Jewish Cemetery (Široká, 110 00 Praha).
 For several centuries, the Jews were not allowed to live outside of their permitted area, and they were not allowed to expand.
 As the years went on, they ran out of cemetery space.

 To bury the deceased, graves were piled on top of other graves.
 Today, the cemetery is part of a museum where visitors can walk through to look at the vast array of tombstones.
 No one knows how many people are buried here, but there are spots in the cemetery with up to 12 layers of graves.
 After the tour, I also went up to Prague Castle (Prague 11908).